Does Home Insurance Cover Hail Damage?

 Hail Damage Coverage: Bottom Line

 Standard homeowners insurance covers hail damage to your roof, siding, windows and personal belongings under dwelling and personal property coverage.
-If your policy carries a wind/hail deductible, your out-of-pocket costs could be far higher than a flat deductible would produce, particularly on high-value homes in hail-prone states like Texas, Oklahoma and Colorado.
+If your policy includes a wind/hail deductible, your out-of-pocket costs could be much higher than with a flat deductible, especially for higher-value homes in hail-prone states like Texas, Oklahoma and Colorado.

 To know exactly what you're protected against, review your declarations page and ask your insurer whether a percentage-based wind/hail deductible or cosmetic damage exclusion applies to your policy.